Optimal Rates for Community Estimation in the Weighted Stochastic Block Model: Appendix for Theorem

 Thus, $u \in \mathcal{E}[ \hat{\sigma}(A), \sigma_0]$.
 Similar reasoning shows that if $u \in \mathcal{E}[ \hat{\sigma}(A), \sigma_0]$, then $v \in \mathcal{E}[\hat{\sigma}(\pi A), \sigma_0]$. \end{proof}

 \begin{corollary} Let the true clustering $\sigma_0$ be arbitrary.
 Suppose the weight matrix $A$ is drawn from a weighted SBM and $\hat{\sigma}$ is any permutation equivariant estimator.
-Let $u$ and $v$ be two nodes lying in equally-sized clusters.
+Let $u$ and $v$ be two nodes lying in equal-sized clusters.
 Then

 \end{corollary}